YujunZhong/text-classification-models/README.md

 #### Test a Naive bayes or SVM model:
 <code>python nb_svm_inference.py svm</code>

+### SVM with word2Vec
+Pay attention to the data path.
+Follow the steps in the 'SVM+word2vec.ipynb'.

 ### Neural nets
 #### Train a simple neural network:
 <code>python nn_train.py</code>

 #### Test a simple neural network:
 <code>python nn_inference.py</code>

+### LSTM
+Pay attention to the data path.
+Follow the steps in the 'LSTM.ipynb'.